-The evidence was structured around three questions:
+The evidence was structured around three auestions:

-- Thriving communities: how can events contribute to local economies and levelling up? - Connected communities: how can events bring people together? - Happier communities: how can events help our physical and emotional wellbeing?
+- · Thriving communities: how can events contribute to local economies and levelling up? - Connected communities: how can events bring people together? - · Happier communities: how can events help our physical and emotional wellbeing?

-Thriving communities: how can events contribute to local economies and levelling up?
+contribute to local economies and levelling up?